YourePrettyGood/RandomScripts/README.md

 It was originally written to calculate windowed depth using the output of `samtools depth -aa`, but the input format is general enough that most if not all of my stats tools use it.

 ### `calculateDxy.cpp`

+**Version change:** As of version 2.2, you do not need to list the FASTAs as positional arguments, as the paths to the FASTAs are read from the populations metadata file.
+This makes for a substantially shorter command line.

 Among the many basic stats we might want to calculate, Dxy and Pi are pretty basic.
 This program calculates both, given a TSV that maps FASTA filenames to population numbers, and a list of FASTA filenames as positional arguments.
 The output has a variable number of columns, dependent on the number of populations specified.
 The first four columns will always be: